 What Techniques Are Used During Treatment?

 Gentle osteopathic techniques are utilised during treatment.
 They involve massage, myofascial stretching, manipulation, and articulation of joints.
-Various stretching/ strengthening programmes can be devised and are tailored to the individual patient’ needs.
+Various stretching and strengthening programmes can be devised and are tailored to the individual patient’ needs.

 You do not need a referral to see an Osteopath.
-However your midwife may suggest osteopathic treatment, as we receive many referrals directly from midwives in Christchurch.
+Your GP and midwife may suggest you see an Osteopath.
+We work closely with local midwives and get many referrals from midwives in Christchurch.

 Lorraine Herity is the Clinic Director of Better Health Osteopathy in Christchurch, New Zealand.
 She previously worked in Osteopathic clinics in London and Ireland, before moving to New Zealand.
 Lorraine trained at the British School of Osteopathy in London, where she gained her Master of Osteopathy (M.Ost).
 Lorraine is a dedicated and passionate Osteopath.
 Her main aim is to help her patients regain their health, and to return her patients back to their everyday activities, in as quick a time as possible.